Michael Keating (Irish politician): Early life

 Keating was born in Dublin in 1946.
 He was educated at the Christian Brothers O'Connell School, University College Dublin, and St. Patrick's College in Maynooth where he received a Bachelor of Arts.
 He worked as a secondary school teacher before becoming involved in politics.

 Political activity

 He unsuccessfully contested the 1973 general election for Fine Gael, in Dublin Central, but was elected to Dublin City Council in 1974.
 He became Lord Mayor of Dublin in 1983.
 He was successful in his second attempt at a seat in Dáil Éireann at the 1977 general election, being elected for Dublin North-Central.
 In 1981 he was elected in the re-created Dublin Central, and was successfully returned there at every election until retiring in 1989.
 He was later appointed Opposition spokesperson on urban affairs.

 Minister of State

-In 1981 Fine Gael came to power in a coalition government, and Keating was appointed Minister of State at the Department of Education.
-His portfolio was youth and sport.
-He remained in that position until 1982.
-It was the only time that he held ministerial office.
+In 1981 Fine Gael formed a coalition government with the Labour Party, and Keating was appointed as Minister of State at the Department of Education with responsibility for youth and sport.
+The government fell in early 1982.
+It was the only time he held ministerial office.